The Red List of Trains in Japan

 This article is about 185 series (electric).
 Do not be confused with KiHa 185 series (diesel).

-The 185 series is a type of limited express EMU developed by Japanese National Railways, based on 117 series.
+The 185 series was a type of limited express EMU developed by Japanese National Railways, based on 117 series.

 JNR developed the 185 series both for limited express and regional stopping services so that standard coaches of the series were less comfortable than other intercity trains at that time.
 JNR introduced the 185 series to a few stopping services on Tokaido Main Line and Express Izu along with 153 series (retired in 1983).
 Izu services were promoted in 1981 to Limited Express Odoriko (Tokyo - Izukyu-Shimoda and Shuzenji).
-In 1982, JNR introduced the 185 series to Takasaki Line and used them for Express Kusatsu, Yukemuri and regional stopping services as far as Karuizawa.
+In 1982, JNR introduced the 185 series to Takasaki Line and used them for Express Kusatsu (Ueno - Manza Kazawaguchi), Yukemuri (Ueno - Minakami) and regional stopping services as far as Karuizawa.

-As such, JNR used the 185 series for various services from regional trains to limited express.
 However, the series was not necessarily popular among passengers despite being new due to poor accommodation.
-What was worse, the series was not fit for stopping services as there were only two sets of doors per coach, contributing to severe congestion.
+Since JNR designed it for regional services, seating was inferior to that of other limited express trains.
+On the other hand, the series was not fit for stopping services as there were only two sets of doors per coach, contributing to severe congestion.

-JR East took all coaches following the privatisation of JNR in 1987, and all of them were refurbished in 1995-2002.
+JR East took over all coaches following the privatisation of JNR in 1987, and refurbished all of them in 1995-2002.
 They were mainly used for Odoriko as well as Shonan Liner (Tokyo or Shinjuku - Odawara), Akagi (Ueno - Takasaki), Kusatsu (Ueno - Naganoharakusatsuguchi) and Minakami (Ueno - Minakami) services.

 Photos

-So-called "New Limited Express Livery" for those in northern Kanto region, such as Limited Express Akagi (Ueno - Takasaki).
+So-called "New Limited Express Livery" for those in northern Kanto region, such as Limited Express Akagi.

 Shonan Livery modelled after JNR 80 series EMU repainted in 2010.
 It was restored to the Shonan Block Livery in 2013.